seanrreid/ccs_curriculim_hub/docs/cohorts/cohort17/lectures/week3/day1/README.md

     > "Hey, Computer, if a user gives you value [x] then perform action [y]."
 2. **Decalartive programming** is writing code that tell the computer _what_ you want to see.
     > "Hey, Computer, this content needs to look like this..."

+## Random, but relevant, thoughts

+> “You’re only as good as you’re willing to be bad…The fact that you’re not going to be good at something or that you’re going to fail at something—that’s OK.
+Because you’re never going to get good unless you’re willing to be bad.”

+-- Randall Stutman PhD, speech communication professor

+> I see a lot of people with talent but the one thing they don’t have is that just love of doing it for the sake of it.

+—- Rodney Mullen, pro skateboarder